iamvenu13342/AWS/4.VPC/Intro-VPC.md

 <h2>Key Features of VPC</h2>

-1. **Logical Isolation**: Each VPC is isolated from other VPCs, providing a secure and dedicated network environment.
+1. **Logical Isolation**: Each VPC is **isolated** from other VPCs, providing a secure and dedicated network environment.

 2. **Customizable Network Configuration**: You can configure your VPC to your requirements, including defining IP address ranges, creating subnets, and configuring route tables.

-3. **Security**: VPC provides advanced security features such as security groups and network access control lists (ACLs) to control inbound and outbound traffic at the instance and subnet levels.
+3. **Security**: VPC provides advanced security features such as **security groups and network access control lists (ACLs)** to control inbound and outbound traffic at the instance and subnet levels.

-4. **Flexibility**: You can create multiple subnets, both public and private, within a VPC.
+4. **Flexibility**: You can create **multiple subnets**, both public and private, within a VPC.
 Public subnets are accessible from the internet, while private subnets are not.

-5. **Connectivity Options**: VPC supports multiple connectivity options including internet gateways, Virtual Private Network (VPN) connections, AWS Direct Connect, and VPC peering.
+5. **Connectivity Options**: VPC supports **multiple connectivity** options including internet gateways, Virtual Private Network (VPN) connections, AWS Direct Connect, and VPC peering.

 <h2> Key Components of a VPC</h2>